leanprover/lean4/doc/setup.md

 ```
 This will remove everything not reachable from "GC roots" such as the `./result` symlink created by `nix build`.

-Note that the package information in `flake.nix` is currently completely independent from `leanpkg.toml` used in the basic setup.
+Note that the package information in `flake.nix` is currently completely independent from `lakefile.lean` used in the basic setup.
 Unifying the two formats is TBD.